FelipeLRoll/ds_salary/README.md

 # Some insights from the Exploratory Data Analysis:

-* No high positive correlations, but some skill appear to be needed in conjunct very often;
+* No high positive correlations, but some skills appear to be needed in conjunct very often;
 * Words like "experience" and "team" are very often written in job descriptions;
-* Company rating does not seems to affect the Salary offered;
+* Company rating does not seem to affect the Salary offered;
-* Insurrance Carriers, Consulting and Computer Hardware/Software industries are the one that pay the most;
+* Insurance Carriers, Consulting, and Computer Hardware/Software industries are the one that pay the most;
 * In the other hand, R&D, Enterprise Software and Engineering Services pay the least;
 * Companies that have 2 competitors in the area normally pay the highest salaries;
 * Company Revenue does not seem to affect Salary much;
-* Dist. of Columbia, California and Illinois are among the highest paying states, while New York, Colorado and Florida among the least;
+* Dist. of Columbia, California, and Illinois are among the highest paying states, while New York, Colorado, and Florida among the least;
-* If the Company is located in Dist. of Columbia, Massachusetts or California, the Average Salary is high, while Nebraska, Florida and Alabama not so much;
+* If the Company is located in Dist. of Columbia, Massachusetts or California, the Average Salary is high, while Nebraska, Florida, and Alabama not so much;
 * Company age does not seem to affect the salary, with the majority of the highest salaries being paid by companies with less than 100 years of existence;
 * Some skills when needed in a job seem to actually make the salary on average go down.
-&nbsp;

 # Model Building:
 The Model Building part of the project had the following steps: